Swaledale Festival: Swaledale goes it alone

 The Richmondshire Festival folded in 1987, and the Swaledale Festival "took over" several Richmondshire Festival artists, including Northern Sinfonia, and expanded down-dale into Richmond.
 Also in 1987, an international element was added, with performers from Bolivia and Finland.

 In 1988 the Swaledale Festival expanded its geographical coverage again, with concerts in Wensleydale.
 By 1989 the Festival was active from Keld in Upper Swaledale to Bedale in Lower Wensleydale, and Trevor Woolston joked about changing the Festival's name to "The Festival of the Upper Dales, Richmondshire and the Teesside Hinterland".
 Also in 1989 the Festival gained an 'Autumn Encore', half a dozen events in October and November.
 Performers that year included the Fitzwilliam Quartet, which would become a Festival regular.
 By 1991, part-time staff and volunteers had been recruited to look after administration and publicity, and the Woolstons were preparing to retire.
 The last Autumn Encore took place in 1992.

 In 1993 Elizabeth Carter was appointed artistic director, a post she would hold until 2002; Trevor Woolston stepped down, though he would continue to appear at the Festival as a performer.
 Also in 1993, the Festival became a registered charity with a formalised constitution and a board.
 The first recorded chairman was the composer David Blake, a professor at York University and a resident in Askrigg; and the first board members included Katherine Carr, the daughter of the late Dr Bull - a nice piece of continuity.
-The current artistic director is Malcolm Creese, and the chairman is Peter Denison-Edson.